 DxO PureRAW versus Adobe Camera RAW

 Let’s take a look at some examples.
 For comparison, I intentionally used RAW photos captured using older digital cameras.
-I also processed drone images (shot using a DJI Mavic 2 Pro) since those especially typically suffer from distortion and loss of sharpness and detail in the corners.
+I also processed drone images (shot using a DJI Mavic 2 Pro) since those especially typically suffer from distortion and a lack of corner sharpness and detail.

-The DxO PureRAW version if noticeably more detailed and sharp from corner to corner when compared to Adobe Camera RAW.
-Speaking of corners, let’s look at bottom-left to see what’s happening.
+The DxO PureRAW version is noticeably more detailed and sharp from corner to corner compared to Adobe Camera RAW.
+Speaking of corners, take a closer look at the bottom-left corner.

-This is where you really see the difference.
-Both did a good job of removing vignette, but DxO PureRAW did a far better job of handling distortion and sharpness.
-Not only has more detail been recovered, but more of the original image is visible (look at the left/bottom edges to see how Adobe Camera RAW automatically cropped-out more).
+Now you can really see the difference.
+DxO PureRAW did a far better job of handling distortion and sharpness.
+Interestingly, more of the original image is now visible (look at the bottom-left corner to see the difference).

-Even without zooming in, you can tell that DxO PureRAW has done a better job of handling sharpness, noise, and (unexpectedly) color.
-Let’s zoom way in and take a look at the details.
+Overall, you can see DxO PureRAW did a better job of handling sharpness, noise, and (unexpectedly) color.
+Now let’s zoom way in and take a closer look.

 The original RAW file is full of colorful noise — especially in the white molding around the doorway.
 The DxO PureRAW file is clean, noiseless, and has well-defined lines.

 Now let’s try to match the ACR image to the DxO PureRAW image by manipulating the noise reduction and sharpness sliders in ACR.

 The ACR image does appear sharper and less noisy, but still nowhere near as good as the DxO PureRAW image.